“Labor Omnia Vincit” McKay Law

 How McKay Law Approaches Herniated Disc Cases

-We partner with the full medical team to document the full extent of disc injury, ensure MRI and advanced imaging is obtained, push back hard against pre-existing condition arguments, include future medical care in damages, value cases for both surgical and non-surgical outcomes, and treat each matter as trial-ready.
+We partner with the full medical team to document the full extent of disc injury, secure objective imaging evidence, defeat “prior injury” arguments with medical evidence, include future medical care in damages, calculate full case value, and prepare every case as if it will go to trial.

 Frequently Asked Questions